 Full-time applicants with US citizenship can apply for the William D. Ford Federal Direct Loan Program to help cover the cost of tuition and maintenance for eligible undergraduate or postgraduate courses.
 Direct loans are disbursed in multiple equal amounts and are sent directly to the University after enrolment and placed in your student account as stipulated by federal law.
-The amount you can borrow depends on a number of factors, including your level of study and any previous direct loans.
+The amount you can borrow depends on several factors, including your level of study and any previous direct loans.

 Information about direct loans and repayment